Updated August 11, 2023

 But if you just keep going, you’ll improve.
 You’ll find your way.

 We don’t all know what our Personal Legend is.
 I know that I certainly didn’t.
-Yet that doesn’t matter.
+But it doesn’t matter.

 If you are at peace with your decisions and you follow your heart, you cannot go wrong.